 Respect the Thai culture

 This is the best way to avoid being awkward, or even worse, having trouble with locals.
-In Thailand, the religion is predominately Buddhism.
+In Thailand, religion is predominately Buddhism.
 Most are very strict when it comes to customs and beliefs related to religion.
-This was very hard for me as a westerner to get used to at first, particularly when i arrived Thailand as first-timer.
-There were things i needed to learn.
-I first handedly saw how strict it was due to the fact that Tah is Buddhist and she avoids hugging in temple.
+This was very hard for me as a westerner to get used to at first, particularly when I arrived in Thailand as first-timer.
+There were things I needed to learn.
+I first handedly saw how strict it was due to the fact that Tah is Buddhist and she avoids hugging in the temple.

 Also, when it comes to culture value, there are some very common things that might seem simple to them but less common to us.
 Don’t touch or point at things with your feet.
-Pretty understandable but i have seen tourist use there feet to point at items for sale on the street.
+Pretty understandable but I have seen tourists use their feet to point at items for sale on the street.
 At that moment the local got very upset.
-Also if you are going to be buying things from the streets or venders make sure you don’t argue with people when it comes to negotiating.
+Also if you are going to be buying things from the streets or vendors make sure you don’t argue with people when it comes to negotiating.
 Thai people do not like confrontation.
-Especially being defaced or devalued. when you go for shopping for example, negotiation is ok but when you start raising your voice is when you will start having problems.
+Especially being defaced or devalued. when you go shopping, for example, negotiation is ok but when you start raising your voice is when you will start having problems.
 Don’t touch someone else’s head.
-Thais look at the head as the most sacred part of someones body so to touch someones head is very disrespectful especially when that person is older than you.
+Thai people look at the head as the most sacred part of someone’s body so to touch someone’s head is very disrespectful especially when that person is older than you.